 Figure 1: Azure Batch grid computing

-A Batch run consists of several logical elements.
+An Azure Batch run consists of several logical elements.
 Figure 2 shows the logical model of a batch job.
 A pool is a container for the VMs involved in the Batch run and provisions the compute node VMs.
 A pool is also the container for the applications installed on the compute nodes.
 Jobs are created and run within the pool.
 Tasks are executed by the jobs.
-Tasks are a run of the worker application and are invoked by a command line instruction.
+Tasks are a run of the worker application and are invoked by a command-line instruction.

-The worker application is installed to the compute node when it is created.
+The worker application is installed to the compute node when it's created.

 - Create a resource group to contain the Batch assets.